jmvrbanac/Geany-Tango-Dark/README.md

-# Geany Tango Dark colour scheme
+# A fork of barryvan's Geany Tango Dark colour scheme
 This theme is a simple, Tango! palette-based colour scheme for Geany, with a dark base.
 The colours are loosely based on the Dark Geany project.

 Languages currently supported:

+ * Actionscript Contributed by (John Vrbanac)
  * Python (contributed by batisteo)
  * C
  * C++